Skip to main content

 yield this.sleep(sec)

-Sets a thread delay for sec seconds, can be fractional.
+Sets a delay in the thread for sec seconds; can be fractional.

 yield this.mutex.*

-Mutex for synchronization between threads, allows locking a code section for a single thread
+Mutex for synchronization between threads, allows locking a code section for one thread

 .lock()

-Waiting for the lock, the first thread that acquired the lock will continue execution, other threads will wait for the lock to be released
+Waiting for a lock; the first thread that acquired the lock will continue execution, while other threads will wait for the lock to be released

 .unlock()

-Releasing the lock, the next thread will continue execution if it was waiting for the lock (.lock())
+Releasing a lock; the next thread will continue execution if it was waiting for a lock (.lock())

 this.cookies.*